gitlantis/ExadelTask01/Task06/README.md

 ![jenkins image](./assets/result.png)

 ### **Three agents installed docker in them**
-Running jenkins docker image on local machine.
+Jenkins docker image running on local machine.
-To install virtualbox inside of virtual OS I have got some troubles. that's why I made desition to install jenkins image on my local machine and running three agents using virtualbox.
+To install virtualbox inside of virtual OS I have got some troubles, that's why I made desition to install jenkins image on my local machine and running three agents using virtualbox.